-The Digital Imagery Academy is a five-year career and professional academy that contains two different career tracks.
-One focuses on computer applications geared towards graphic design, media, and advertising.
-While the second begins with an introduction to business and business practices and moves into the field of marketing.
-Students will be introduced to many job opportunities related to the digital field such as, graphic designer, multimedia developer, marketing consultant, marketing analyst etc. This academy offers industry certifications in Adobe products, such as Photoshop, InDesign, and Premiere.
+The Digital Imagery Academy is a five-year career and professional academy that focuses on computer applications geared towards graphic design, media, and advertising.
+Students will be introduced to many job opportunities related to the digital field such as a graphic designer, multimedia developer, etc. This academy offers industry certifications in Adobe products such as Photoshop, InDesign, and Premiere.